What are Ticks?

 The blood is then taken up by the tick.

-Infection: While feeding blood from its host, the tick regurgitates indigestible food residues into its host at regular intervals.
+While feeding blood from its host, the tick regurgitates indigestible food residues into its host at regular intervals.
 In this process, pathogens which may have been contracted from a previous host and which have been preserved or even multiplied in the body of the tick can be transferred to a human.
 The infection does not happen immediately, but the longer an infected tick is feeding, the higher the risk of contracting a tick-transmitted disease becomes.
 Lyme disease contraction, for example, takes about 6 to 24 hours after the tick bite.
-Therefore, a fast and careful removal of a tick is urgently recommended.
+Therefore, fast and careful removal of a tick is urgently recommended.

 The development stage of ticks also has an influence on the risk of infection.
 A tick in the nymph stage contains ten times more pathogen than an adult tick.